TEALSK12/apcsa-public/curriculum/Unit3/Lesson-309.md

 - You can only use a relational operator on primitive data types!
 (Ask students which types are included, which ones are excluded.)

 - Review the mod % operator.
-Ask the students how they could use the mod operator to check for if a numbe is an odd or even number.
+Ask the students how they could use the mod operator to check for if a number is an odd or even number.
-  Follow up with can a similiar algorithm be used to check if any number is evenly divisible by another.
+  Follow up with can a similar algorithm be used to check if any number is evenly divisible by another.

 ### Activity: Grudgeball `[35 minutes]` `[Optional]`